msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 Plugins are intended to be stand-alone units, in that a user should be able to simply copy a plugin folder to another system and have it work straight away.
 (Eventually, we envisage that plugins could be imported directly via the front-end UI.)
 To that end, each plugin is developed as its own package, with its own `package.json` and `node_modules` folder, as well as Typescript and testing configurations.

 While developing a plugin, you can run the main app with:
 `yarn dev`

 Any changes you make to the plugin `.ts` file will be reflected immediately in the dev environment.

-After development work is complete, the plugin should be built independently by running _in the plugin's root folder_, which will compile the typescript code into `.js` file(s) with:
+After development work is complete, the plugin should be built independently by running the following command _in the plugin's root folder_, which will compile the typescript code into `.js` file(s):
  `yarn build`

-Alternatively to build all plugins from the project root folder with:
+Alternatively, to build _all_ plugins from the project root folder:
 `yarn build_plugins`

-When the main project is built (`yarn build`), the plugins are not re-compiled, but simply copied directly to the build folder, so its expected they will each have their own compiled `.js` file already in place.
+When the main project is built (`yarn build`), the plugins are not re-compiled, but simply copied directly to the build folder, so it is expected they will each have their own compiled `.js` file already in place.

 ## Needs consideration